- Who We Are

 New IRS waiver program effective immediately

-If you, one of your clients or one of your employees inadvertently exceeded the 60-day limit when moving retirement funds associated with a “rollover”, they can now receive an IRS waiver of penalties and keep this funds in a retirement plan.
+If you, one of your clients, or one of your employees inadvertently exceeded the 60-day limit when moving retirement funds associated with a “rollover”, they can now receive an IRS waiver of penalties and keep these funds in a retirement plan.
 The full details may be found in IRS Revenue Procedure 2016-47.